MartinNtlhe/news-articles/README.md

 ```

 ##### Run
 This project uses the Gradle build system.
-To build this project, runt `gradlew build` command on the root project or use `Import Project` in Android Studio.
+To build this project, runt `gradlew build` command on the root project.
+This will run project tests, and generate link tests with coverage reports.
+The report is located inside project root, inside `app/build/reports/lint-results.html`.
+Tests reports are located inside `app/build/reports/tests/testDebugUnitTest/index.html`

+To Install the apk in your device you need to run `gradle app:installDebug` whilst inside the project directory.
+There are cases where the project gradle version conflict with the system gradle version, if so, make sure the system and project gradle are of the same version.
+Alternatively, download the sample apk [here](https://github.com/MartinNtlhe/news-articles/blob/main/apk/demo.apk)